hytechclub/cs-101/WhileLoops/WhileLoopChallenges.md

 Allow the user to input the value of `n`.

 ## 7. Diamond
-Write a method that prints out an ASCII diamond of stars, with a height supplied by the user.
+Write a program that prints out an ASCII diamond of stars, with a height supplied by the user.
 The height is defined by the distance between the top line of stars and the middle line of stars.

 ### Examples
 User inputs `1`: